tenstorrent/tt-metal/docs/source/libraries/tensor.rst

     py_tensor = torch.randn((1, 1, 32, 32))
     tt_tensor = (
-        ttlib.tensor.Tensor(
+        tt_lib.tensor.Tensor(
-            py_tensor.reshape(-1).tolist(), # PyTorch tensor flatten into a list of floats py_tensor.size(),               # shape of TT Tensor that will be created ttlib.tensor.DataType.BFLOAT16, # data type that will be used in created TT Tensor ttlib.tensor.Layout.ROW_MAJOR,  # memory layout that will be used in created TT Tensor )
+            py_tensor.reshape(-1).tolist(), # PyTorch tensor flatten into a list of floats py_tensor.size(),               # shape of TT Tensor that will be created tt_lib.tensor.DataType.BFLOAT16, # data type that will be used in created TT Tensor tt_lib.tensor.Layout.ROW_MAJOR,  # memory layout that will be used in created TT Tensor )
-        .to(ttlib.tensor.Layout.TILE)     # change memory layout of TT Tensor to TILE (as operation that will use it expects TILE layout)
+        .to(tt_lib.tensor.Layout.TILE)     # change memory layout of TT Tensor to TILE (as operation that will use it expects TILE layout)
-        .to(device)                         # move TT Tensor from host to TT accelerator device (device is of type ttlib.device.Device)
+        .to(device)                         # move TT Tensor from host to TT accelerator device (device is of type tt_lib.device.Device)
     )

 Converting a TT Tensor to a PyTorch Tensor